 What should I order?
 Melt-in-the-mouth haddock with asparagus and red miso.

 How much?
 Be warned: these perfect plates add up fast. €60 for seafood platters and €7-€30 for small plates.
 Sustainably caught and perfectly cooked fish doesn’t come cheap.

 Clamato’s interior is a mix of fisherman’s hut wood, concrete and steel, with a menu that changes with the tide.
 Ingredients are of unparalleled freshness and the wines are excellent.
 The only downside?
 It’s walk-ins only.

 Who’s it for?
 Hard-to-please burgerphiles.

 What should I order?
-A smoky blue: smoked pork belly, Stilton and confit onions, with twice-cooked crispy fries.
+The smoky blue: smoked pork belly, Stilton and confit onions, with twice-cooked crispy fries.

 How much?
-A burger, fries or salad and drink is €15.50 at weekday lunchtimes.
+A burger, fries or salad and drink is €15.50 on weekday lunchtimes.